 - 1 litre vegetable stock

-- Add the pea pods or mange tout, frozen peas and spring onions and cook for a further 2 minutes.
+- Add the pea pods and spring onions to the soup and cook for a further 3 minutes.

-- Pour the soup into a high speed blender, add the lettuce and parsley and blitz for 1 minute until velvety smooth.
+- Pour the soup into a high speed blender, (or blitz with whatever blender you have available).
+Add the parsley and mint, then blitz again.
 If small fibres still remain, pass through a sieve.